nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-block alert-success">

 :bulb: **Note:**
-If you wish to add tags to the pet, take note to include all previous tags in the edit or it will be overridden Only parameters provided will be changed
+If you wish to add tags to the pet, take note to include all previous tags in the edit, or they will be overridden.

+Only parameters provided will be changed.

 </div>